 Another problem is the amount of overhead administration given that the CBT would most likely record results of the ‘student’ and these would need to be audited and managed to gauge user productivity and usability of the product.

 That said, there is a mass of computer based training for SharePoint; the only thing that needs to be done is to define the scope of training that needs to be provided at either end user, developer, administrator and then to provide that.
 To do that takes time simply because of the need to factor SharePoint training with desktop software training e.g. Microsoft Office Suite.

-For example, there is VLE (Virtual Learning Environment) type training available or even build you own like the SharePoint Learning Kit (at the time of writing this there is definitely one for SharePoint 2007, one bring created for SharePoint 2010 is being created) on Codeplex (http://www.codeplex.com).
+For example, there is VLE (Virtual Learning Environment) type training available or even build you own like the SharePoint Learning Kit (this was firstly provided in SharePoint 2007, then arrived on Codeplex for SharePoint 2010 and has been released for SharePoint 2013).
 There’s Open Learning courses on all things SharePoint at the Microsoft Learning Centre.
 There’s video clips relevant to carrying out popular tasks and also explaining SharePoint concepts on Youtube, You can also get FAQ and Question and Answer support at Technet (SharePoint Forums).